Resting Heart Rate Chart | What is a Good, Normal, or High RHR

 For example:

-One study tested about 3,000 men over 16 years old’s resting heart rate.
+One study tested the resting heart rate of about 3,000 men over 16 years old.
 After accounting for other risk factors, the study found that men with a resting heart rate over 90 bpm were three times more likely to die than men with the lowest RHR.

-Further, an increased heart rate over time is associated with an increased (4) risk of death from heart disease and all-cause mortality.
+Further, an increased heart rate over time is associated with an increased risk of death from heart disease and all-cause mortality (Ref.
+4).

 Is A Low Resting Heart Rate Good Or Dangerous?